| | Dr. Alleyne's address to the I Regional

 information revolution in terms of institutions that will develop

+as a consequence of it.
 The second issue that has occupied my thinking

 and has to do with my acceptance of the Virtual Library is the concept